January 22, 2023 Bulletin

 The Sanctuary candles will be lit for the entire week for your intentions.

-For the week of September 25-October 1, the right sanctuary candle is in memory of +Joseph & +Mary Hudran from the Graneto & Vrable families.
-There is no intention for the left sanctuary candle.
+For the week of December 25-31.
+The left sanctuary candle is in memory of + Edward Vrabel from the Graneto and Vrabel families.
+There is no request for the right sanctuary candle.

 LITURGICAL SCHEDULE